Six Ways to Prepare for Domestic Violence Awareness Month This Summer

 October is a high-profile month in the domestic violence field, and many speakers find their calendars booked with events months in advance.
 This is true for professional, grassroots speakers, and survivor speakers are no exception.
 If you plan to have a keynote speaker or survivor speak at your community gathering, make plans to secure them sooner rather than later.

-TIP: The Hotline and the National Coalition Against Domestic Violence (NCADV) Speakers Bureau can help connect you with a speaker for your event.
+TIP: The Hotline’s Speakers Bureau, a program transferred from the National Coalition Against Domestic Violence, can help connect you with a speaker for your event.

 4) Start planning conversations with partners to reach specific communities.